sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 - **Actuation and Control**:
   - **Motor Selection**
     - Torque demands from MuJoCo simulations identified a peak of 21Nm for the larger quadruped.
-    - High-speed brushless DC motors (Steadywin GIM8108-8) with a peak torque output of 22Nm were selected to meet these requirements, balancing high rotational speed with lightweight construction.
+    - High-speed brushless DC motors [Steadywin GIM8108-8](https://www.steadywin.cn/pd.jsp?id=134#_jcp=3_3) with a peak torque output of 22Nm were selected to meet these requirements, balancing high rotational speed with lightweight construction.
-    - ODrive controllers were integrated for precise control and seamless hardware interfacing, enabling rapid prototyping and tuning.
+    - The motors come with integrated ODrive controllers for precise control and seamless hardware interfacing, enabling rapid prototyping and tuning.

   - **Motor Specifications**